tc39/notes/es6/2013-01/jan-29.md

 * The allocation phase is defined as a separate  class method –  Can be inherited, or over-ridden, or super-invoked by  subclasses.

-**Sounds Good, Let’s see if it works for JavaScript**
+**Sounds Good, Let's see if it works for JavaScript**

 * @@create is a well known symbol that when used as a property of  a constructor provides the alloca1on method for that constructor.
 * New definition of the ordinary [[Construct]] :
   1. Let creator be [[Get]] of this constructors @@create property
   2. If creator is not undefined, then
   a.
 Let obj be the result of calling creator with this constructor as its this value.
   3. Else, fallback implementation
   a.
-Let obj be a new ordinary object with its [[Prototype]] initialized from this constructor's “prototype” property.
+Let obj be a new ordinary object with its [[Prototype]] initialized from this constructor's "prototype" property.
   4. Call this constructor with obj as the this value and the original argument list.
   5. Return obj.

 BE, EA, YK, WH, others: Get rid of the fallback implementation and just throw if there is no @@create.
 It's unnecessary complexity.

-* Most constructors just inherit Function.prototype[@@create]  which allocates a new ordinary object with its [[Prototype]]  initialized from this.prototype (the constructor’s “prototype”  property).
+* Most constructors just inherit Function.prototype[@@create]  which allocates a new ordinary object with its [[Prototype]]  initialized from this.prototype (the constructor's "prototype"  property).
 * `new Foo() <=> Foo.call(Foo[@@create]())`